 Step 13: Programming the Arduino Leonardo

-c) Compile and send the code to the Arduino Leonardo
+c) Compile and send the code to the DEVIA control board:

 - Open your Arduino IDE

-- Connect your Leonardo board with the USB to the PC
+- Connect your DEVIA board with the USB cable to the PC

-- Note: If this is the first time you connect a Leonardo board to your PC maybe you might need to install the driver.
+- Note: If this is the first time you connect an Arduino board to your PC maybe you might need to install the driver.

 - Select the serial port that appears on the tools->Serial port